raggedkarma/node-gtfs/README.md

 A full list of agencies is available via the [GTFS Data Exchange API](http://www.gtfs-data-exchange.com/api/agencies).

-For example, Austin Capital Metro is `capital-area-transit`, Washington DC is `wmata`.
+For example, Austin Capital Metro is `capital-metro`, Washington DC is `wmata`.

 Add the list of agency keys you'd like to support to config.js as an array called `agencies`